mdesir8-mc/event-management-platform/README.md

 There are a lot of these.
 This one does it better.

 If you're wondering, most of this codebase is not hosted here.
 It will be soon.
-Patience, young padawan.
+Patience, young grasshopper.